wspr-ncsu/cardpliance/README.md

 ## License

-Details about the licence can be found on LICENSE.txt
+Details about the license can be found on LICENSE.txt